Due diligence tasks such as ordering lien and court searches are a common feature of U.S.-based financial transactions.

-Given that UCC Article 9 only applies domestically, law firms and in-house counsel must contend with a patchwork of varying laws and regulations governing lien and court searches across global jurisdictions.
-When dealing with foreign filings and debtors, law firms must reconcile these varying jurisdictional requirements, and be aware of local nuances.
+Given that UCC Article 9 only applies domestically, and US court searches only cover cases filed in the US, law firms and in-house counsel must contend with a patchwork of varying laws and regulations governing lien and court searches across global jurisdictions.
+When dealing with foreign filings, foreign debtors, and foreign courts, law firms must reconcile these varying jurisdictional requirements, and be aware of local nuances.
 Differences in business culture and local laws require the exercising of special consideration when entering into a global transaction.

-In order to secure the assets and interests of their clients in a global economy, law firms must understand how to do two key things: effectively search for secured assets, and then secure those assets under the laws governing their jurisdiction.
+When it comes to secured transactions, in order to secure the assets and interests of their clients in a global economy, law firms must understand how to do two key things: effectively search for secured assets, and then secure those assets under the laws governing their jurisdiction.
+Additionally, when it comes to court searches, in order to ascertain whether their clients or other parties have been involved in foreign litigation, law firms have to know where exactly to search and how those searches are performed.

-In practice, this means learning the processes that govern the ordering of asset filings, non-consensual liens and court and bankruptcy searches.
-This is no small challenge; these laws and processes are often opaque and confusing to outsiders, and coordinating with local partners is often both costly and time-consuming.
+In practice, this means learning the processes that govern the ordering of asset filings, non-consensual liens, and court and bankruptcy searches.
+This is no small challenge; these laws and processes are often opaque and confusing to outsiders and coordinating with local partners is often both costly and time-consuming.
+Additionally, foreign jurisdictions are constantly changing the systems that govern these areas and one always has to be abreast of any new changes to local jurisdictional law.

 International due diligence: Key things to consider